-Figure 68 - Advanced View

 Historical View

-The History View will provide past efficiency information to the user.
+The History View, Figure 69, will provide past efficiency information to the user.
 This view will not be accessible while the vehicle is in motion since it does not provide information about the vehicle’s speed.
 At the bottom of the display are five buttons; these buttons provide historical data for each unit of time.
 When a unit of time is selected, the relevant data will be displayed as a graph in the center.
 The graph will display Efficiency (Miles/kW) by sub-units of the selected unit of time.
 For example, if “month” is selected the sub-units will be “days”; therefore the graph would be Efficiency by Days.
 In addition to the graph, when a unit of time is selected the average, highest, and lowest efficiencies for that unit are displayed at the top.
 The user has the option of exporting the data to a USB flash drive.
 The exported data will contain comma separated value files for all the data.